 There are three main roads in getting there.
 One is through Kennon Road, the fastest way but dangerous because of landslides during rainy season.
 The other two are Marcos Highway and Naguillian Highway which are safer though travel time will take a bit longer.

-When my sister Ghie came home from work abroad, she enjoined us to visit Noel’s house (her fiance) in La Trinidad, Benguet.
+When my sister Ghie came home from work abroad, she enjoined us to visit Noel’s house (her fiancé) in La Trinidad, Benguet.
 Noel was left as he had a late reservation in his flight booking.
 Everyone was excited of going back to the foggy land and visit Baguio City’s tourist attractions.

 We slept with all the windows closed and no fan at all.
 We wore jackets, pajamas, socks and to complete our sleeping gears, we also wore bonnets in our heads.hahaha!
 Good night Benguet!

 I woke up early to catch the morning sunrise.
-With my cam, I headed to the balcony.
+With my cam, I headed to the balcony again.
 Farms and pine trees in lowlands were huddling defensively by fogs.
 When the sun slowly emerges into the horizon, the rays dramatically spilled into the milky white mists.
 And suddenly the coat of brightness invaded the beautiful view.
 I blew an air into the wind and there I saw white mist emitted from my mouth.
 What a childlike delight I was doing anyway.

 We prepared for our breakfast.
 I was fascinated to see the wonderful rays of the sun streaming into the living room.
 Our little Shen had a photo with it while crawling on the floor.

 Our first destination was in Wright Park located just across The Mansion which is still not open for visitors.
 Beautiful horses were lined up in one corner and souvenir stores in another corner.
-I was lazy to indulge myself into horse back riding as I already tried it in our first visit here.
+I was lazy to indulge myself into horseback riding as I already tried it in our first visit here.
 Instead I bought key-chains while my hubby and Pao tried it again (P250) with a horse owner walking alongside and holding the rope.
 Choy and Isha tried it also and so with Miko and Rose.

-The gazebo, which is the most photographed spot was packed by visitors.
-It’s good to see again the magnificent view of Benguet’s gold and copper mines and the Cordillera mountain.
+The gazebo, which is the most photographed spot, was packed by visitors.
+It’s good to see again the magnificent view of Benguet’s gold and copper mines and the Cordillera Mountain.
 We had the place all by ourselves in our first visit.
 There was no serene moment to enjoy that day so after few minutes we headed to the Burnham Park.

 Choy and family will go back to Manila this afternoon so we have no time to explore more.
 We stayed the rest of the day in Burnham Park, a well-loved park in the country.
 This was named after its designer, an American architect Daniel Hudson Burnham.
 It is located at the center of the city where various activities will surely make visitors enjoy, including the most-loved boat rowing in the Burnham Lagoon.